Entiesci/Ntsc-Yrx/README.md

 - 👋 Hi, I’m @Ntsc-Yrx, you can also call me Chargcia /tʃɑ:sɪə/
-- 👀 Interest in UI degigning and study new knowledge!
+- 👀 Interest in UI designing and study new knowledge!
 - 🌱 I’m currently learning more about C++ programming.